ts-pro/vue3-composition-api-style-guide/README.md

     |   |--audio // mp3, wav, ogg, ...
     |
     |--components // Components than can be shared between pages.
-    |   |--Cart // All components should have own folder.
+    |   |--Cart // All components should have own folder named in StudlyCaps notation.
     |       |--Cart.vue // Cart component, can be used or multiple pages, that's why it's in src/components
     |       |--__tests__ // All unit-tests are near their testing targets.
     |           |--Cart.test.ts // Test file has name equals to target, but with suffix `.test`.